kwkarlwang/AlgoMonad/README.md

 ## Challenges

-Some of the challenges are the following:

-- Displaying cursor and scroll through problems.
-Initially, I was using external library **Cursor** to list the problems and show the cursor.
-However, with around 2000 questions, using this third part library is extremely slow and inefficient.
-Then I discover that Brick has a builtin component to display the cursor and the list.
-Using the component, I was able to successfully show the cursor in the list.

-- Getting user token from leetcode requires me to open the local sqllite cookie file and query the token, which I have yet explore.
-Currently the token is hardcoded.
-If there is not enough time, then I may need the user to hardcode their token into a config file.

-## Expectation

-I am first finishing the listing questions functionality, then downloading specific quesiton.
-After that, I am going to try to acquire the user token from the cookies.
-In the end, I will try to implement the submission functionality.
-I am confident that I can finish the first two.
-However, I might get to the submission functionality by deadline.
-If that is the case, then the submission functionality will be abandoned.
+The biggest challenge I have is to acquire the cookies from Browser.
+The location of the cookies are not only browser and platform depedent, but also the decryption of the cookies differs depending on the platforms.

 ## Libraries

-Here is a list of libraries needed for this program
+Here is a list of essential libraries needed for this program

 - [req](https://hackage.haskell.org/package/req): use to make request
 - [brick](https://hackage.haskell.org/package/brick): use to make TUI
+- [cryptonite](https://hackage.haskell.org/package/cryptonite): to decrypt the Chrome cookies
+- [sqlite-simple](https://hackage.haskell.org/package/sqlite-simple): to connect the sqlite cookie database

 ## Goals